ipfs/community/.github/ISSUE_TEMPLATE/open_an_issue.md

 ---
 name: Open an issue
 about: Only for actionable issues relevant to this repository.
+For security issue or abuse report, please see our security policy.
 title: ''
 labels: need/triage
 assignees: ''